Defect-induced supersolidity with soft-core bosons: Results

-Above incommensurate lattice occupations $N/N_{\rm s}\gtrsim1.5$, the direct liquid-solid quantum phase transition is replaced by a first order transition from a superfluid to a supersolid phase.
-The SS phase is approximately found to occur between the two hyperbola defined by $R_{\rm c}^2\rho U=\alpha$, with $\alpha\approx28$ and $\alpha\approx38$, respectively (see dotted lines in Fig.\ref{fig1}).
-These two lines are derived from the weak interaction limit ($U\rightarrow0$ and $\rho\rightarrow\infty$ with $\alpha={\rm const.}$), where mean-field theory predicts a transition to a density-wave supersolid that is determined only by the value of $\alpha$ \cite{hnp10}.
-While mean-field predictions are essentially exact for densities $A\rho \gtrsim 4$ (see Fig.\ref{fig1}), the situation is dramatically different at smaller densities where the discrete nature of the particles plays a significant role.
+{\bf Intermediate densities.} A distinctive consequence of the soft-core interaction is that the energy cost for forming close particle pairs is bound by $V_0$.
+This potentially enables the formation of crystalline phases with $N > N_{\rm s}$ above a critical density where doubly occupied lattice sites become energetically favorable on increasing the lattice constant.
+As expected for a triangular crystal, the lattice constant decreases as $a=(\sqrt{3}\rho/2)^{-1/2}$ at small densities.
+However, around $a\approx1.4\,R_{\rm c}$ it increases again and settles to a density-independent value of $a_{0}\simeq1.6\,R_{\rm c}$ upon further increase of $\rho$.
+The corresponding volume of the unit cell $A=\sqrt{3/4}a_0^2$ provides a measure of the lattice occupancy $N/N_{\rm s}=A\rho$, which is also shown in Fig.\ref{fig2}.
+The transition to cluster crystals occurs at $A\rho\approx1.5$.
+This indeed coincides with the critical density for crystallization of the reentrant superfluid phase.\\ Around this density, a thin region of phase separation is found to lay in between the cluster crystal and the superfluid phase.
+Fig.\ref{fig3}(b) shows a typical example for the particle density distribution in this region.
+Two distinct coexisting phases can be recognized: a crystal phase with exactly two particles per site (upper part of the figure), and a superfluid phase (lower part).
+We have carefully checked that the occurrence of this phase-separated state is not an artifact of the simulations, by performing accurate annealing and by choosing different initial conditions, such as random and different crystalline configurations.\\ Above incommensurate lattice occupations $N/N_{\rm s}\gtrsim1.5$, the direct liquid-solid quantum phase transition is replaced by a first order transition from a superfluid to a supersolid phase.
+The supersolid phase is approximately found to occur between the two hyperbola defined by $R_{\rm c}^2\rho U=\alpha$, with $\alpha\approx28$ and $\alpha\approx38$, respectively (see dotted lines in Fig.\ref{fig2}).
+These two lines are derived from the weak interaction limit ($U\rightarrow0$ and $\rho\rightarrow\infty$ with $\alpha={\rm const.}$), where mean-field theory predicts a transition to a density-wave supersolid that is determined only by the value of $\alpha$ (Ref. \cite{hnp10}).
+While this mean-field prediction becomes exact in the high-density limit (see Fig.\ref{fig2}), the situation is dramatically different at moderate densities where the discrete nature of the particles plays a significant role.
 This gives rise to the emergence of supersolid regions with a lobe structure, which vanish at commensurate lattice occupations $N/N_{\rm s}=2$ and $N/N_{\rm s}=3$.
-There, we find a direct transition between a superfluid and an insulating solid phase.
+There, we find a direct transition between a superfluid and an insulating solid phase.\\